manuerwin/joplin-plugin-replace-resources/README.md

 ## <a name='Automateduse'></a>Automated use
 By enabling the `Run on start and after sync` option, Attaché will be run on Joplin start and following synchronisation for you.

-At any time, move your source files into the Path file location, and either restart Joplin or force synchronisation and the plugin will perform the same steps detailed above.
+At any time, copy your source files into the Path file location, and either restart Joplin or force synchronisation and the plugin will perform the same steps detailed above.

 # Configuration Options
 | Option          | Description | Default  | Required |